Scope (computer programming): History

 Lexical scope was first used in the early 1960s for the imperative language ALGOL 60 and has been picked up in most other imperative languages since then.

 Languages like Pascal and C have always had lexical scope, since they are both influenced by the ideas that went into ALGOL 60 and ALGOL 68 (although C did not include lexically nested functions).

 Perl is a language with dynamic scope that added static scope afterwards.

 The original Lisp interpreter (1960) used dynamic scope.
 Deep binding, which approximates static (lexical) scope, was introduced around 1962 in LISP 1.5 (via the Funarg device developed by Steve Russell, working under John McCarthy).

 All early Lisps used dynamic scope, when based on interpreters.
-In 1982, Guy L. Steele Jr. and the Common LISP Group publish An overview of Common LISP, a short review of the history and the divergent implementations of Lisp up to that moment and a review of the features that a Common Lisp implementation should have.
+In 1982, Guy L. Steele Jr. and the Common LISP Group published An overview of Common LISP, a short review of the history and the divergent implementations of Lisp up to that moment and a review of the features that a Common Lisp implementation should have.
 On page 102, we read:

 Most LISP implementations are internally inconsistent in that by default the interpreter and compiler may assign different semantics to correct programs; this stems primarily from the fact that the interpreter assumes all variables to be dynamically scoped, while the compiler assumes all variables to be local unless forced to assume otherwise.
 This has been done for the sake of convenience and efficiency, but can lead to very subtle bugs.
 The definition of Common LISP avoids such anomalies by explicitly requiring the interpreter and compiler to impose identical semantics on correct programs.

 Implementations of Common LISP were thus required to have lexical scope.
 Again, from An overview of Common LISP:

 In addition, Common LISP offers the following facilities (most of which are borrowed from MacLisp, InterLisp or Lisp Machines Lisp): (...)
 Fully lexically scoped variables.
 The so-called "FUNARG problem" is completely solved, in both the downward and upward cases.

 By the same year in which An overview of Common LISP was published (1982), initial designs (also by Guy L. Steele Jr.) of a compiled, lexically scoped Lisp, called Scheme had been published and compiler implementations were being attempted.
 At that time, lexical scope in Lisp was commonly feared to be inefficient to implement.
 In A History of T, Olin Shivers writes:

 All serious Lisps in production use at that time were dynamically scoped.
 No one who hadn't carefully read the Rabbit thesis (written by Guy Lewis Steele Jr. in 1978) believed lexical scope would fly; even the few people who had read it were taking a bit of a leap of faith that this was going to work in serious production use.

 The term "lexical scope" dates at least to 1967, while the term "lexical scoping" dates at least to 1970, where it was used in Project MAC to describe the scope rules of the Lisp dialect MDL (then known as "Muddle").